BEST OF BFI FUTURE FILM FESTIVAL

 11th BFI FUTURE FILM FESTIVAL 2018

-Hey Oli & Frank, thank you for talking to tNC, how's everything going?
+Hey Oskar, thank you for talking to tNC, how's everything going?

 What has been the biggest challenge you've faced bringing this all to life?

-Since making this music video what would you say has been the biggest lesson you have taking from it?
+Since making this film what would you say has been the biggest lesson you are taking from it?

 "Always try your best; you can’t do anything better than your best, so that’s what you should always strive for."